ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Step 1: Filing user stories

-Every thing has to be tracked according to the type of story.
+Every single thing has to be tracked according to the type of story.
 Most of the user stories are either *features* or *bugs*, although sometimes there will be *chores* to be done.
 If a *chore* reoccurs many times, then it's probably time to write a *feature* to reduce the time spent completing that *chore*.